grafana/grafana-app-sdk/docs/operators.md

 An operator consists, broadly, of collections of runnable controllers, one type of which is defined in the SDK, but a user can easily extend this by having a new controller which implements the `operator.Controller` interface.

-The controller offered by the SDK is the `operator.InformerController`, which is a controller that is composed of two sets of objects:
+The controller offered by the SDK is the `operator.InformerController`, which is a controller that is composed of three sets of objects:
-* **Informers**, which are given a particular CRD and will notify the controller on changes, and
+* **Informers**, which are given a particular CRD and will notify the controller on changes - when resources change, Watchers and Reconcilers will be triggered, performing the according actions;
-* **Watchers**, which subscribe to changes for a particular CRD kind and will be notified about any changes from a relevant Informer
+* **Watchers**, which subscribe to changes for a particular CRD kind and will be notified about any changes from a relevant Informer.
+Multiple Watchers can watch the same resource kind, and when a change occurs, they will be called in the order they were added to the controller.;
-Multiple Watchers can watch the same resource kind, and when a change occurs, they will be called in the order they were added to the controller.
+* **Reconcilers**, which subscribe to changes in the state of a particular CRD kind and will be noticied about any changes from a relevant Informer, its objective is to ensure that the current state of resources matches the desired state.
+Multiple Reconcilers can watch the same resource kind, and when a change occurs, they will be called in the order they were added to the controller.

 A Watcher has three hooks for reacting to changes: `Add`, `Update`, and `Delete`.
 When the relevant change occurs for the resource they watch, the appropriate hook is called.